Top 12 Most Beautiful Places To Visit in Slovenia

 If you are looking for some hikes to do while you are there, Slemenova Špica is your best bet!
 It takes around 4 hours to complete and is truly scenic the whole way.

-Vršič Pass is closed during the Winter due to potential avalanches.
 If you are travelling to Slovenia during that time, Predel Pass is a great alternative to venture around, with it being open all year round.

 11. Piran

-Ah Piran, truly one of the most beautiful towns in Slovenia.
+Piran is truly one of the most beautiful towns in Slovenia.
 This Venetian-inspired town, built on the edge of a peninsula, is full of gorgeous Gothic architecture, with narrow streets and pastel-coloured homes.

 One of the main squares in Piran, Slovenia